 Undergraduate Financial Aid

 Driven by its mission, values and vision, LAU is committed to extending support to qualified students in need of financial aid.
-In this respect, and within budget capabilities, the Office of Financial Aid and Scholarships aims to provide equal opportunity to all students regardless of their nationality, race, socioeconomic background, gender, religion, or ethnicity.
+In this respect, and within budget capabilities, the Office of Financial Aid and Scholarships aims to provide equal opportunity to all students regardless of their nationality, race, socioeconomic background, gender, religion or ethnicity.

 Work-Aid and Grants.
 Need-based financial aid recipients are required to work a certain number of hours on campus.
-Besides helping students cover their financial need, the work-study program helps students acquire work skills, develop discipline, and promote a sense of personal responsibility and accomplishment.
-Work-aid may be coupled with a grant to cover a certain percentage of the tuition fees.
+Besides helping students cover their financial need, the work-study program helps students acquire work skills, develop discipline, and gain a sense of personal responsibility and accomplishment.
+Work-aid may be coupled with a grant to cover a certain percentage of the student’s tuition fees.

 Athletic scholarships are awarded to exceptional students with recognized promising athletic talents.
 An online Athletic Scholarship Application Form and relevant supporting documents must be submitted to the Financial Aid and Scholarships Office.